mu-majid/trivago-case-study/README.md

 ## Testing

-### Configure Api Keys.
+### Configure API Keys.

-When testing the Api, every call requires an api key.
+When testing the API, every call requires an api key.
 Public Api Key for public endpoints, and Private Api Key for the restricted ones.

 When importing postman collection for testing (Section Below). provide these keys: